-- 8 PSAA has completed a programme of research to consider the likely audit work and fee impact of expected changes in audit requirements.
-The objective was to consider whether it is possible to determine at a national level the additional audit work and fees needed for new audit requirements.
-PSAA has previously consulted on proposals for national determination of some additional fees, with general support from stakeholders.
-More detail on the research is available on the PSAA website. - 9 The starting point for the research was to review the potential impact of the following expected changes in audit requirements: - the Code of Audit Practice 2020 (the Code); - proposed International Standards on Quality Management 1 and 2; - revised International Standards on Auditing (UK) 220, 230, 240, 250, 260, 315, 500, 540, 570, 580, 600, 620, 700, 701 and 720; - amendments to IFRS 9, IAS 19, and IAS28; and - IFRS 16. - 10 The research has concluded that some of these changes are unlikely to result in an increase in audit work as a general rule, although there may be individual cases where local circumstances require specific work.
-However, it is clear that some of the changes in audit requirements will require additional audit work.
-Some requirements, particularly the VFM arrangements elements of the new Code of Audit Practice, will require significant additional work and a high skill mix. - 11 Key changes and their impact are as follows for 2020/21 audits:
+- 9 PSAA has completed a programme of research to consider the likely audit work and fee impact of changes in local audit requirements.
+The objective was to consider whether it is possible to determine at a national level the additional audit work and fees needed for new audit requirements. - 10 The starting point for the research was to review the potential impact of the following changes relevant to local audit requirements: - the Code of Audit Practice 2020 (the Code); - proposed International Standards on Quality Management 1 and 2; - revised International Standards on Auditing (UK) 220, 230, 240, 250, 260, 315, 500, 540, 570, 580, 600, 620, 700, 701 and 720; - amendments to IFRS 9, IAS 19, and IAS28; and - IFRS 16. - 11 The research was initially undertaken in 2021 and has been refreshed in 2022.
+The conclusions are that some of this list of changes are unlikely to result in an increase in audit work as a general rule, although there may be individual cases where local circumstances require specific work.
+However, some of the changes in audit requirements do require additional audit work.
+Some requirements, particularly the VFM commentary requirement of the new Code of Audit Practice, require a higher skill mix than some other audit work. - 12 Key changes and their impact are as follows:

 Audit requirement Summary of change Expected impact Code of Audit Practice 2020 Auditors will no longer issue a single conclusion on arrangements to secure VFM.
 Instead, they will report significant weaknesses in arrangements when they identify them and make recommendations for improvement.
 Their main output on VFM will be a commentary contained in a new Auditor's Annual Report.
 Significant additional work at a high skill mix required in the first year.
 In some circumstances a small reduction in the additional ongoing input may be possible in future years.
 ISA 220 Quality control of an audit of financial statements Extension in relation to public interest entities of role of engagement quality control review.
 Applies to a small group of bodies only (those who are public interest entities).
 Variable impact depending on each relevant body's circumstances.
-ISA 540 Auditing accounting estimates and related disclosures Fundamental redraft Enhanced risk assessment Increased focus on professional scepticism Will apply to all audited bodies, but with variable impact for each audited body.
+ISA 540 Auditing accounting estimates and related disclosures Fundamental update with enhanced risk assessment requirements and increased focus on professional scepticism.
+Applies to all audited bodies, but with variable impact for each audited body.
+ISA 600 Specific considerations - audit of group financial statements Enhanced approach to planning and performing a group audit.
+Variable depending on number and nature of components involved.

-Key areas of additional audit work - 2020/21 audits
+Key areas of additional audit work for 2021/22 audits